palomamorais-developer/interneting-is-hard/README.md

     Using `srcset` to optimize for screen resolution.

-  >*Great for images less than 600 pixels wide because they aren’t big enough to benefit from the second scenario.*
+  >💠 *Great for images **less than 600 pixels** wide because they aren’t big enough to benefit from the second scenario.*
 ```html

         <img src='illustration-small.png'